 At Wild Life Drawing we only ever work with the finest animal handlers, sanctuaries and organisations to put on these events.
 All the animals that attend the sessions are well used to humans and different environments and are always accompanied by experienced handlers, their welfare is our highest priority.

-10% of each ticket will be donated to Wolf Watch UK – a non-profit organisation that provides a remote 100 acre woodland sanctuary in Shropshire for wolves that have been displaced due to zoo closures, dominance fights or excess breeding that would otherwise have been euthanised.
+10% of profits will be donated to Wolf Watch UK – a non-profit organisation that provides a remote 100 acre woodland sanctuary in Shropshire for wolves that have been displaced due to zoo closures, dominance fights or excess breeding that would otherwise have been euthanised.
 They're not open to the public, therefore keeping the environment for the wolves as close to their natural secluded habitat as possible.